Tool for writing in Atlantean, a fictional language composed of symbols created for the Disney movie: Atlantis, the lost empire by Mark Okrand.

 The Atlantean language is named Dig Adlantisag in Atlantean.

 dCode retains ownership of the "Atlantean Language" source code.
-Any algorithm for the "Atlantean Language" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Atlantean Language" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Atlantean Language" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Atlantean Language" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Atlantean Language" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Atlantean Language" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.